 Let’s set some knit and crochet goals!

-Now that we have a better idea of what we want for ourselves in 2022, we can think about the goals we want to set.
+Now that we have a better idea of what we want for ourselves in the new year, we can think about the goals we want to set.
 For this, I love using the Yearly Bucket List Page in my Guidebook.
 It’s a great place to just brain dump all the big things I want to do.
 We’ll get more specific later on, but for now, just think about what you want this coming year to look like and write it down!

 Because I stepped away from actively working on my business as much this year, I want next year to be a time that I dive back in and push myself to do more.
 I love all the time I spend creating designs and writing about things I wish someone had shared with me earlier, and that’s something I’d like to focus on.